Providing clarity on dispersant approvals when it matters most

 Through supporting response preparedness and real-world incidents globally, OSRL has seen first-hand the challenges this creates.
 Time spent searching for reliable information, validating sources, or interpreting regulatory position can delay decision-making when clarity is needed most.

-The Dispersant Approvals Database was developed to address this.
+The Dispersant Approvals Database was developed to address this challenge.

 By bringing together dispersed information into a single, accessible view, the tool provides greater visibility of dispersant approval status across regions.
 It is designed to support planners, responders, and stakeholders in building a clearer picture of what may be possible, before an incident occurs, and when it matters most.